-The need to identify the original concrete poles from the sub-standard types has become very necessary due to the reason mentioned above, and from a little research concerning these concrete poles below are the things you need to consider, and do on any concrete poles before buying it;
+The need to identify the original concrete poles from the sub-standard types has become very necessary due to the reason mentioned above, and from a little research concerning these concrete poles below are the , and do on any concrete poles before buying it;

 FOR VISIBLE INJURIES